Fliplet/fliplet-cli/docs/UI-guidelines-interface.md

 ### Radio buttons

 For radio buttons we have two different styles depending on what we want to achieve.
-- If we want to achieve a list of more than 3 options that might also have sub-settings under each option - We would use the more traditional style.
+- If you want to achieve a list of more than 3 options that might also have sub-settings under each option - You should use the more traditional style.
-If we want to achieve a toggle look with 3 or less options - We would use a button like style.
+- If you want to achieve a toggle look with 3 or less options - you should use a button like style.

 **Traditional style**